-As you begin your search for the perfect place to embark on your first Ayahuasca journey, you find yourself wondering: Is Ayahuasca illegal?
+As you begin your search for the perfect place to embark on your first ayahuasca journey, you find yourself wondering: Is ayahuasca legal?

 This is where it gets tricky.